-Type of Refer to conduct Financial irregularity Local electors have a statutory right to object to the Council's audit of accounts pursuant to S16 of the Audit Commission Act 1998.
+Type of conduct Refer to Financial irregularity Local electors have a statutory right to object to the Council's audit of accounts pursuant to S16 of the Audit Commission Act 1998.
 Sandy Town Council's auditors are: BDO LLP Arcadia House Maritime Walk Ocean Village Southampton SO14 3TL and they should be contacted directly in the event of an objection to the accounts.
-Criminal activity Any complaints or allegations of criminal activity should be referred to the Police: Bedfordshire Police Biggleswade Police Station Station Road Biggleswade SG18 8AL Complaints Member conduct about Complaints relating to a council member's failure to individuals comply with Sandy Town Council's code of conduct must
+Criminal activity Any complaints or allegations of criminal activity should be referred to the Police: Bedfordshire Police Biggleswade Police Station Station Road